ChengYeeYu/probation_ws/docs/GETTING_STARTED.md

 # Setup Guide

-This guide gets you from a fresh Windows machine to a running simulation environment.
+This guide gets you from a fresh machine to a running simulation environment.
 Follow the steps in order.

+> **Already running Ubuntu 24.04 natively on Linux?** Skip Step 1 and start at [Step 2](#step-2--install-git-and-clone-the-repository).
+Step 1 is only for Windows users.

 ---

-## Step 1 — Install Ubuntu 24.04 (via WSL2)
+## Step 1 — Install Ubuntu 24.04 (via WSL2) — *Windows only*

+**Skip this step entirely if you already have Ubuntu 24.04 installed natively on your machine.**

-We develop inside Ubuntu on Windows using WSL2.
+On Windows, we develop inside Ubuntu using WSL2.
 You can install it from the **Microsoft Store** or via the command line.

 **Option A — Microsoft Store** *(easier)*:
 Search for **Ubuntu 24.04.x LTS** in the Microsoft Store and click Install.